chocolatey/choco-wiki/CentralManagement/CentralManagementSetupClient.md

  requirements, e.g. Message, Transport, None).
 ```

 This is due to having a Chocolatey Agent that is v0.10.0+ versus an older Central Management Service (< v0.2.0).
 Newer agents are incompatible because they use newer and more secure methods of communication.
-Please upgrade Central Management to v0.2.0+ at your earliest convenience
+Please upgrade Central Management to v0.2.0+ at your earliest convenience.
+Or if you are on CCM v0.3.0+, your agents need to be on v0.11.0+.
+Please refer to the [[CCM Compability Matrix|CentralManagement#ccm-component-compatibility-matrix]].

 ### Unable to check for deployments from CCM
 This will provide similar messaging as the above.
 The fix is the same, upgrade Chocolatey Central Management to v0.2.0+.
+Or if you are on CCM v0.3.0+, your agents need to be on v0.11.0+.
+Please refer to the [[CCM Compability Matrix|CentralManagement#ccm-component-compatibility-matrix]].

 ### Chocolatey Agent Service is unable to communicate with Chocolatey Central Management Service
 There is a known issue with the beta release of Chocolatey Central Management where an inconsistent Port Number is used between these two services.
 One used 24020 and the other used 24040.
 The correct default Port Number is 24020, and this is used in the 0.1.0 release of Chocolatey Central Management.
 If required, the Port Number can be explicitly set during the installation of the Chocolatey Central Management packages using the following option when installing `chocolatey-management-service`: